Edward Gibbons: Music

 Edward Gibbons's few surviving compositions cover vocal, instrumental and keyboard music.
 The musicologist John Harley characterises his oeuvre as "competent, and occasionally moving".
 His only keyboard work is the relatively short Prelude in D minor for organ.
 The composer Thomas Tudway recorded it as "A Prelude upon ye Organ as was then usuall [sic] before ye Anthem", suggesting that it was meant to be played before the anthem for the Morning and Evening prayers at church.
 The anthem in question may be Gibbons's own, the verse anthem How hath ye City sate solitary for two alto soloists, choir and a small ensemble.
 The work's text does not survive completely, but is seemingly adapted and modified from Lamentations 1 of the Book of Lamentations.
 Given that the work includes lines such as "by the late plague and dreadful visitation", it seems likely that it was written after a bout of the plague.
 Harley suggests that if the event in question was the 1603 outbreak in London, then "the words have a highly personal application", as they may refer to the death of Gibbons's brother Ellis that year.
 Harley describes the anthem as "genuinely moving."
 Both the Prelude and How hath ye City sate solitary are associated with the year 1611 by Tudway, though it remains unclear whether Tudway was referring to the year of composition or the year when Gibbons's obtained the cutos position.

 Besides the anthem, Gibbons's other surviving sacred music is settings of the 'Commandements and Creed' as well as the Credo for one alto, two tenor and two bass soloists.
 The movements were likely meant as an addition to the Benedictus and Te Deum from William Mundy's Short Service.
 Also surviving is the short 3-part verse anthem Awake and arise, most of which's text is lost, though Harley noted that "this does not disguise the animation of the short piece".
 His two extant instrumental works are Nomine and What Strikes the Clocke? for five and three viols respectively.
-These works are descried by Harley, as routine and "workmanlike".
+These works are described by Harley, as routine and "workmanlike".
 The musicologist John Milsom considers What Strikes the Clocke? similar to Charles Butler's Dial Song and Parsley's Clock by Osbert Parsley, as all three works center around a line that counts the hours.

 Edward Gibbons's brother Ellis wrote two madrigals for The Triumphs of Oriana collection: Long live faire Oriana and Round about her Charret.
 The reason for this is unclear; only the editor of the set, Thomas Morley, also contributed more than a single work.
 (Note: See Ellis Gibbons § Music for further information on this oddity.)
 To explain this, the musicologist Joseph Kerman speculated that Edward was the actual author of one of these works, albeit without more than circumstantial evidence.
 Works by Edward Gibbons have been recorded at least twice, by two recorder quintet groups; Seldom Sene recorded What Strikes the Clocke?, while Consortium5 recorded Nomine.